 Conclusion: The seller must source the sale to its Portland business location where John took possession of the luggage.
 John is subject to use tax on the luggage upon his use of the luggage in Washington.
-Refer to Part 4 of this rule for more information regarding sourcing requirements for use tax purposes.
+Refer to Part 5 of this rule for more information regarding sourcing requirements for use tax imposed on the purchaser as a consumer.

 Example 4.
-TPP received at seller's Washington business location using purchaser's own trucks, purchaser is an out-of-state business.
+Tangible personal property received at seller's Washington business location using purchaser's own trucks, purchaser is an out-of-state business.

-Facts: An out-of-state purchaser takes possession of TPP in Vancouver, Washington and immediately delivers the TPP to the purchaser's out-of-state location.
+Facts: An out-of-state purchaser takes possession of tangible personal property in Vancouver, Washington and immediately delivers the tangible personal property to the purchaser's out-of-state location.

-Conclusion: The sale is sourced to Washington because the purchaser received the TPP in Washington.
+Conclusion: The sale is sourced to Washington because the purchaser received the tangible personal property in Washington.

 Example 5.
-TPP received at seller's Washington business location by an affiliated shipping company (separate legal entity), receipt by purchaser is outside of Washington.
+Tangible personal property received at seller's Washington business location by an affiliated shipping company (separate legal entity), receipt by purchaser is outside of Washington.